How marijuana affects your athletic performance

 About the Author

-Derek Bennett, a Cannabis Extraction Technician at I49 Seed Bank with more than 5 years experience of successful work in a weed processing field.
-He’s proficient in hemp products handling and familiar with separating and extracting the chemical compounds within cannabis.
-In addition, he has expertise in refining separated compounds to improve their overall purity.
+Derek Bennett is a Cannabis Extraction Technician at I49 Seed Bank with more than five years of experience in the weed processing field.
+He's proficient in handling hemp products and is familiar with separating and extracting the chemical compounds within cannabis.
+He also has expertise in refining separated compounds to improve their overall purity.